acidau/acidau.github.io/cv/index.md

 ### [Service NSW](https://service.nsw.gov.au/)

+**Business Process Analyst** (May 2023 - current)<br />

++ Business Analyst commencing with the Customer Engagement Integration Program.

-**Implementation Analyst** (Aug 2022 – current)<br />
+**Implementation Analyst** (Aug 2022 – May 2023)
+**Graduate** (Feb – Aug 2022)<br />
++ Contributed to establishment of new business unit: Service Delivery Frontline Transformation.
++ Actively contributed to co-designing strategic outcomes, including designing and facilitating workshops to senior leadership team.
++ Proposed initial design for new customer feedback solution at Service Centres.
++ Designed presentations and engagement and training activities, particularly for a statewide leadership conference.
++ Explored potential technologies and best practices and shared findings and informed recommendations with team.

-+ Conducting research, designing solutions, and supporting work team in service delivery frontline transformation.
++ Stream lead and discovery work as part of project delivery team.
-+ Project work and liaising with internal stakeholders, including product owners, project teams, managers and frontline team members.

-**Graduate, Service Transformation** (Feb – Aug 2022)

 + Participated in Rotation 1 of the [NSW Government Graduate Program](https://www.psc.nsw.gov.au/workforce-management/recruitment/nsw-government-graduate-program), Primary Stream.
-+ Supported activities of business unit in establishing strategic outcomes for transforming frontline service delivery.
-+ Explored potential technologies and best practices and shared findings and informed recommendations with team.
-+ Designed presentations and engagement and training activities, particularly for a statewide leadership conference.

 ### [Radio 2RPH](https://2rph.org.au)